Project Lead: Together for H2OPE

 Program + Operations Interns

 Megan was born and raised in Broomfield, Colorado and has a passion for environmental issues, women’s issues and the intersectionality of both.
-I received a B.A. in Anthropology from Colorado State University.
+She received a B.A. in Anthropology from Colorado State University.
 Currently, Megan is pursuing her M.A. in International Studies at the University of San Francisco.
 Specifically, Megan is developing her master’s thesis research on the gendered impacts of community-based conservation initiatives at Amboseli National Park in Kenya.
 Outside of WEA Megan loves spending time outdoors and adventuring with her dogs.

 Amira joined Melinda as WEA’s Co-Director in 2007 to expand WEA’s programs, build the WEA team and create a community of support for its work.
 Active within the NGO community for over 20 years, she has worked for community health, environmental and food justice, LGBTQ, and women’s rights, directing organizations like Julia Butterfly Hill’s Circle of Life and Democracy Matters.
 She graduated from Colgate University with a degree in Women’s Studies, studied Women and Development at the University of the West Indies in Jamaica, and attended Starr King School for the Ministry in Berkeley.
 She holds certification as a Holistic Health Counselor and brings a holistic approach to all aspects of WEA’s organizational design.
 Amira’s deepest inspiration comes from her two young sons, and her family of musicians, artists and dedicated community organizers.
 In her spare time she plays the violin and directs the Social Prophet Choir.